manishraj27/mern-project-cli/README.md

 - **Automates Setup**: Saves time by automating the ESLint configuration process based on project type.
 - **Ensures Consistency**: Helps maintain consistent linting rules across backend and frontend codebases.
 - **Supports Arbitrary Setup**: Allows for easy ESLint configuration in any directory, defaulting to Node.js environment.
+- **Improved Error Handling**: Detects and warns users of issues that may arise during setup, making it more reliable.
+- **Enhanced Logging**: Provides detailed information for each step, aiding in transparency and debugging.

 ## 📖 Complete User Journey Example